vikander86/CSpython/Exercises_cs101/project_terminal_game/readme.md

   * Get a hint?
 * User can reach checkpoints and if user ends prematurely, give reward at checkpoint, show next question.
 * Congratulate user on winnings, and pity if the they have no winnings :P
-* ask user if user wants to play again.
+* Ask user if user wants to play again.